A bone x-ray is an imaging test to look at the bones.

 Renner JB.
 Conventional radiography in musculoskeletal imaging.
 Radiol Clin North Am.
 2009 May;47(3):357-72.

-Last reviewed 5/1/2011 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
+Last reviewed 4/14/2013 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.